aszczepanek/react-gstate/README.md

 complicate it's original form then feel free to create issue/PR.

 ## Changelog
+2.0.0 - Breaking change: rename useState to useGlobalState to fix error in react dev tools.

 1.2.1 - Fix notify when using map to primitive value during evaluation to falsy value.

 1.2.0 - Support optional useState mapState function parameter which defaults to identity map function returning whole state.